Wood pellets (for fuel)

 supposedly sustainable forest management practices) threaten

-long-trerm exports frpm British Columbia.
+long-trerm exports from British Columbia.

 Canada's exports of sawnwood